 Accessible Library

-The Blind Low Vision NZ Library includes collections in braille, audiobooks and a youth section.
+The Blind Low Vision NZ Library includes collections in Braille, audiobooks and a youth section.
 We can assist you in person, via email or over the phone.
 The assistive search feature makes it easy to find what you’re looking for.
 Here you can also find our inspiring podcast series, ReVISION, hosted by Sam Smith.

 Client Jenny sits on a comfortable looking sofa and reads using her tablet